 Nov.
-2-6 St. Louis: 680 miles of paddling from the Twin Cities), layover with study of trade, urban economics, environmental justice, and the city’s relationship to the river.
-Possibly making it to Cairo, IL (confluence with the Ohio) if weather permits.
+1: Arrive St. Louis: layover with study of trade, urban economics, environmental justice, and the city’s relationship to the river.

 Nov.
-7-9 Memphis: Music, history, and food; meet with researchers from the Mississippi River Project at the University of Memphis
+26 – Thanksgiving somewhere in the vicinity of Memphis (deep fried turkey!)
+Music, history, and food; meet with researchers from the Mississippi River Project at the University of Memphis

 Dec.
 17 End of semester and final papers due.